kardinal-eros/vegsoup-data/README.md

 - *Rock Vegetation Sampling* is performed by using mountaineering equipment (rope and climbing harness), occasionally free-climbing.
 Rock vegetation or forest of steep slopes is sampled using a rope along a vertical transect.
 Usually, 3 to 4 plots are sampled along a 100 m long rope.
 The first plot is typically sampled just below the rope betray point.
 The last relevé is taken at the end of the rope.
 Depending on how long the rappelling (abseiling) needs to be, non-overlapping plots are taken along this line, with gaps between sampling units of at least half the plot size applied.

 - *Systematic sampling* is performed using a rectangular grid or along a (measure tape) transect.

-We do not (really) care about homogeneity or other subjective criteria concerning a sample plot, and sampling locations are typically randomly selected.
-In the case of »Rock Vegetation Sampling, " the vertical transect's location is constrained by the presence of a suitable belay point that can be reached with reasonable effort.
-Additionally, the danger of falling rocks is an issue.
-In this context, the sampled vegetation can not be subjectively chosen, and sampling can be considered random.
+We do not give much consideration to homogeneity or other subjective criteria concerning a sample plot, and sampling locations are typically randomly selected.
+In the case of rock vegetation, the vertical transect's location is constrained by a suitable belay point that can be reached with reasonable effort.
+Additionally, the danger of falling rocks is significant.
+Therefore, the vegetation sampled in this context cannot be subjectively selected, and sampling can be considered random.

 Estimation scales